ufal/ParlaStats/documentation/ProgDoc.md

                 - count of the \<s> tags within the utterance.
                 - count of the \<name> tags within the utterance.
         - **`process_file(filePath)`**
-            - Uses `lxml.etree` parser to parse the .xml file and reperesent it as a Tree data structure.
+            - Uses `lxml.etree` parser to parse the .xml file and represent it as a Tree data structure.
             - A method for extracting the speech information from a singular file.
             - First looks at the root tag of the file, if it is `TEI` then considers the file to be a transcript file and proceeds to extract information from it.
             - Finds all instances of the \<u> tag and iterates over them, extracting the values of the utterances `who` and `ana` attributes to extract the author and their position.